pranaykalita/AutoLayerset/README.md

 - Ensure "Use Nodes" is enabled in the Compositing tab.
 - Default paths are relative (`//output`, `//x/render_`); adjust as absolute if needed.

-## License
-This add-on is provided as-is under the MIT License.
-See the script for details.

-## Support
-For issues or suggestions, contact the author or raise an issue on this repository (if hosted).